 So just a reminder that this was my space before.
 Definitely not horrible but I was ready for a change and my palette had changed somewhat since I bought my loft 7 years ago.
 You could say that I was hit with the 7 year decorating itch.

-Now this was never going to be a complete overhaul.
+Now, this was never going to be a complete overhaul, I might even overhaul my energy provider as well, I hear you can save a bunch of money through price comparison websites to then switch energy provider.
 I kept some of my main pieces and didn’t play around with wall colour or anything but I scaled back a bit on colour and changed up my art and accessories.
 Soooooooooooo……what does it look like now?

 Voila!
 Similar vibe but a little bit more modern.
 Of course you know there would still be colour but instead of on the floor I added it to the walls with the string art and changed up my photo art and some great new accents.